dynamic-and-active-systems-lab/uavrt_supervisor/task_list.md

 - [ ] On stop
   - [ ]  Send kill commands to all detectors and channelizer (order doesn’t matter)

-Expected time to implement: ? weeks
+Expected time to implement: 1 week
 Actual time to implement:

+5. Uncategorized

+- [ ] Spend time optimizing and cleaning up current codebase

 ### Phase 2

 TBD.
 I'd like to get more done with Phase 1 before laying out the tasks for Phase 2.

-## Revisions

-- The mavlink2ros and ros2mavlink nodes were merged into the supervisor node
-- I think the second step of Phase 1 should be figuring out the debug messages

 # Meeting notes